webpt-102022/meatball-game/README.md

 ## File structure

+- <code>scripts.js</code>: contains the DOM manipulation needed to display and hide the start, canvas and game over screens
 - <code>player.js</code>: constructor for the player meatball.
 Methods: moveRight(), moveLeft(), \_increase(), \_decrease()
 - <code>droplet.js</code>: constructor for the falling items.
 Methods: \_fallDown(), \_assignRole(), \_assignImage()
 - <code>assets.js</code>: contains the images and resources for the game